samuelmacedo83/raws.profile/README.md

 # raws.profile

-This package provides tools for manage your profile user for Amazon Web Service.
-You can create as many profiles as you want, modify or delete.
-The profiles created with this package work for all tool from AWS, like S3, Glacier or ec2.
-The AWS CLI is required and raws.profile provides a function for install it on Windows, Mac OX or Linux.
+This is an R wrapper from the AWS Command Line Interface that provides methods to manage the user configuration on Amazon Web Service.
+You can create as many profiles as you want, manage them, and delete them.
+The profiles created with this tool work with all AWS products such as S3, Glacier, and EC2.
+It also provides a function to automatically install AWS CLI, but you can download it and install it manually if you prefer.

 ## Installation